masterminds-kenya/social_network/DEVELOPEMENT_NOTES.md

 - `app.log_client` instance of google.cloud.logging.Client for investigating cloud logging info.
 - `CloudLog` class for useful class/static methods, and making logging.Logger instances with cloud handlers.
-- `app.alert` is a CloudLog instance to write to the `ALERT` global log.
+- `app.alert` is a CloudLog instance to write (all levels) to the `alert` global log and standard out.
-- `app.logger` has a cloud handler to write to `LOG` global log.
+- `app.logger` has all written out as standard, but warning or higher also written to `app` global log.

 ### CLI Options